WM-SahilShah/mock-payment/README.md

 ```bash
 uvicorn main:app --reload
 ```
-The application will be available at `http://127.0.0.1:8000` (or the port you specify in the code).
+The application will be available at `http://127.0.0.1:8000` if locally run or on `https://mock-payment.onrender.com`.

 ## API Endpoints: